x0cristian0x/heroku_shiny/README.md

 ## 1 create app shiny

+## 2 init.R add the packages you need

-## 2 push app to github
+## 3 push app to github

-## 3 Add in setting Buildpacks: https://github.com/virtualstaticvoid/heroku-buildpack-r.git
+## 4 Add in setting Buildpacks: https://github.com/virtualstaticvoid/heroku-buildpack-r.git

-## 4 In Deploy connect github to Heroku
+## 5 In Deploy connect github to Heroku

-## 5 Add the repository of shiny app
+## 6 Add the repository of shiny app